AMATAKYVI/hackfax-studyhub-pj/README.md

 ## Study Hub Session

-Welcome to Study Hub Session!
+[Note] Will Resurface this Project during the break June 2024 Welcome to Study Hub Session!
 This is a platform designed to help you organize and manage your study sessions effectively.

 ### Getting Started